 From Genomes to Targets

 We look for associations between genetic variants and traits that have global medical relevance using statistical genetics.
-By focusing on populations with unique health-realted traits, we can sequence fewer genomes to make novel discoveries.
+By focusing on populations with exceptional health-realted traits, we can sequence fewer genomes to make novel discoveries.

 Improving Global Health